diesel::prelude

-Macro diesel::prelude::table
+Macro table

-source ·
+source

 Expand description

-By default this allows a maximum of 32 columns per table.
+By default, this allows a maximum of 32 columns per table.
 You can increase this limit to 64 by enabling the 64-column-tables feature.
 You can increase it to 128 by enabling the 128-column-tables feature.
 You can decrease it to 16 columns, which improves compilation time, by disabling the default features of Diesel.
 Note that enabling 64 column tables or larger will substantially increase the compile time of Diesel.

 §Example usage